 On November 11, 2001, I survived an ambush that killed three of my colleagues.
 Johanne Sutton, Pierre Billaud and Volker Handloik were killed when the group of Northern Alliance soldiers we were traveling with was ambushed by Taliban fighters on a barren plateau near Dasht-e-Qala in Takhar Province, in northeastern Afghanistan.

 Jo, Pierre and Volker were the first journalists to be killed in that war.
 But since 2001, at least 120 local and foreign journalists have lost their lives in the line of duty, according to the Afghanistan Journalists Federation.

-Between 2010 and 2021, 87 Afghan journalists have been killed in the course of their duties, and in 2021 alone, 13 journalists and media workers have lost their lives, according to the International Federation of Journalists.
+Between 2010 and 2021, 87 Afghan journalists were killed in the course of their duties, and in 2021 alone, 13 journalists and media workers lost their lives, according to the International Federation of Journalists.

 This is the dispatch I filed to the Montreal Gazette on the following day, on November 12 (on my birthday) 2001.

 The day I almost died

 CHAGHATAY, Afghanistan – Johanne’s bullet-riddled body lay sprawled on the back of a Russian-made armoured personnel carrier, her dead eyes staring into the billions of stars in the Afghan sky.